jmMeessen/captains_aws_cjp/notes.md

 - Ansible is installed (use Brew)
 - Terraform is installed (use Brew also)
 - Install the Terraform inventory tool for Ansible with `brew install terraform-inventory` (see https://github.com/adammck/terraform-inventory)
+- The IPtable maninpulation Ansible role is needed to do the port forwarding.
+Install it with `ansible-galaxy install geerlingguy.firewall`

 ## Pre-flight
 - to configure the CB AWS environment with OPSCORE: `opscore iam refresh --account cloudbees-support --role infra-admin`